KarenWaskewitz/Analyzing-Interview-Transcripts/README.md

 __Input File__

-Excel File with two columns:
+Excel File of the interview transcript with two columns:
 - one for the students utterances
 - one for the two students (here: ב and ג)